-- (1) It should be noted that shares vesting under the DAB rules are shares related to previously earned bonus and therefore the performance conditions for the relevant annual bonus had to be met before the shares were awarded. - (2) Under the DAB rules the Committee has the discretion to allow the award to vest early in 'exceptional circumstances' following cessation of employment as a good leaver.
+- (1) It should be noted that shares vesting under the DAB rules are shares related to previously earned bonus and therefore the performance conditions for the relevant Annual Bonus had to be met before the shares were awarded. - (2) Under the DAB rules the Committee has the discretion to allow the award to vest early in 'exceptional circumstances' following cessation of employment as a good leaver.
 It is anticipated that this would only apply in the case of death in service. - (3) The Committee has discretion under the rules of the PSP to bring forward the date of vesting for a good leaver to the date of the cessation of employment subject to the award being pro-rated for time during the performance period and to the extent that performance is met.
-It is not the current intention of the Committee to use this discretion. - (4) Any shares in the PSP Holding Period would be released upon an executive leaving Hays for reason other than Gross Misconduct and would be subject to any Clawback provisions prior to release.
-Clawback provisions would continue to apply after release until the end of the normal Holding Period timeframe. - (5) In the event that the Committee determines Good Leaver status to be applicable, it may impose certain conditions for an executive receiving shares under DAB or PSP on cessation of employment. - (6) Executives would be treated in accordance with the scheme rules in respect of the HMRC approved Hays Sharesave.
+It is not the current intention of the Committee to use this discretion. - (4) Any shares in the two-year PSP Holding Period remain in place and would be released at the normal time (other than in the case of Gross Misconduct) and would be subject to any Clawback provisions prior to release.
+Clawback provisions would continue to apply after release until the end of the normal Holding Period time frame - (5) In the event that the Committee determines Good Leaver status to be applicable, it may impose certain conditions for an executive receiving shares under DAB or PSP on cessation of employment. - (6) Executives would be treated in accordance with the scheme rules in respect of the HMRC approved Hays Sharesave.